 Welcome to Metro Little Rock: The Heights

 Dinner is just a few blocks away with one of the city’s hottest sushi places, Sushi Café, located right in the heart of The Heights.
-Other neighborhood favorites include Heights Taco & Tamale Co., Cheers in the Heights, Café Prego and ZaZa Fine Salad and Wood Oven Pizza.
+Other neighborhood favorites include U.S. Pizza, Heights Taco & Tamale Co., Cheers in The Heights, Café Prego and ZaZa Fine Salad & Wood Oven Pizza.

 On the third Thursday of every month, don’t miss Happy Hour in The Heights, where retailers and restaurants host tons of specials and trolleys shuttle shoppers around.

 A landmark along The Heights' main drag of Kavanaugh Boulevard is The Heights Theatre building and sign.
 The theatre, which debuted on May 1, 1946 with the Gene Tierney-film “Leave Her to Heaven," is now a fine women's apparel boutique and the focal point of a popular block of The Heights businesses.